 The Dunkellin on the way out of Galway to the south is a nice and gentle river, one used by GKC for initial beginner trips.
 Just outside of Galway to the west is the Boluisce a step up again from the Lower Corrib and Dunkellin.
 Galway Kayak Club is part of the Boluisce Trustees grouping of local paddlers that look to protect such a great whitewater resource and ensure continued access to same.

-A bit further away from Galway is the Bundarragha … more whitewater fun, but limited access for some winter months only due to agreement with local fishery.
-A more recent addition to the club trips is the Inny in Longford or the Castleconnell in Limerick, which are a good day out for a beginner trip or honing skills for more advanced paddlers.
+A bit further away from Galway is the Bundarragha … more whitewater fun, but limited access for some winter months only due to an agreement with the local fishery.
+A more recent addition to the club trips is the Inny in Longford or the Shannon at Castleconnell in Limerick, which are a good day out for a beginner trip or honing skills for more advanced paddlers.

 It goes without saying that Galway Bay and the west coast in general offer fantastic opportunities for sea kayaking.
 Many club members focus on this aspect of paddling, and others have taken the opportunity of “come and try it” sessions for sea kayaking in the past.
 The club has sea kayaks for members to use as well as the river runners, playboats, K1s, K2s, Wild Water boats and polo boats.